OmniLayer/spec/README.md

 + Size: 16-bit unsigned integer, 2 bytes
 + Valid values: 0 to 65535

-### Field: Listing identifier (future)
-+ Description: the unique identifier assigned to each sale listing an a per address basis
-+ Size: 32-bit unsigned integer, 4 bytes
-+ Valid values: 0 to 4,294,967,295

 ### Field: Number of coins
 + Description: Specifies the number of coins or tokens affected by the transaction this field appears in, as follows:
     * for divisible coins or tokens, the value in this field is to be divided by 100,000,000 (e.g. 1 represents 0.00000001 MSC, 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins or tokens to be specified with the same precision as bitcoins (eight decimal places)